 3. Amica Mutual

 Amica got one of our highest ratings for potential discounts.
-Their extensive list of discounts includes: multi-line discount, multiple auto discount, family discount, claim free discount, anti-theft discount, forward-collision warning discount, and a college graduate discount.
+Their extensive list of discounts includes: multi-line discounts, multiple auto discounts, family discounts, claim free discount, anti-theft discount, forward-collision warning discount, and a college graduate discount.

 - Excellent online quote and application process